-(3) Accounting standards for significant allowances

-i.
-Allowance for doubtful accounts
+- (3) Accounting standards for significant allowances - i.
+Allowance for doubtful accounts ii.
+Provision for bonuses

 To prepare for possible losses from bad debts, the estimated recoverable amounts are recorded based on historical default ratios for general claims and based on individual recoverability for specific claims, including doubtful accounts.